If you’re suffering from the stress of being overwhelmed, it’s not because you have too many things to do.

 So whether you change your situation, learn a new process, or get coaching, avoiding being overwhelmed can be a definite health benefit.

-Constant Overwhelm And Your Health
+Being Overwhelmed And Your Health

 Taking care of your health should be your number one priority in life.
-Because without your health you can’t take care of anything else.
+Because without your health, you can’t take care of anything else.

 Stress affects different people in different ways.
 Constant stress can cause severe problems with your autoimmune system.